 Originally this site was using Elementor for the homepage and landing pages.
 I first started using Elementor years ago due to its lightweight appeal at the time.
-Things have changed quite a bit since then and now some of the Elementor features have some performance costs just like with most page builders.
+Things have changed quite a bit since then.
+Now some of the Elementor features have some performance costs just like with most page builders.

 I decided to try and rebuild the homepage and a landing page with Gutenberg using GenerateBlocks by my favorite theme developer Tom Usborne whom I've had the pleasure of collaborating with over the years since we share a similar passion for performance.
 Tom's theme GeneratePress is the only theme I have ever bought and used in projects.